Associate Vice-President of Government Relations Carnegie Mellon University

-McNulty led the Pittsburgh Regional Revitalization Initiative in 1994 for the Allegheny Conference on Community Development and previously directed a regional technology development consortium at Argonne National Laboratory.
-He was also the executive director of the Council of Great Lakes Governors.
-McNulty holds a Bachelors degree from Indiana University and a Master of Arts from the University of Illinois at Chicago.
+McNulty led the Pittsburgh Regional Revitalization Initiative for the Allegheny Conference on Community Development.
+He also served as Executive Director of the Council of Great Lakes Governor and directed a regional innovation initiative at Argonne National Laboratory.
+McNulty holds a Bachelor’s degree from Indiana University and a Master of Arts from the University of Illinois at Chicago.